rust-lang/book/nostarch/chapter20.md

 #### Sending Requests to Threads via Channels

-Now we’ll tackle the problem that the closures given to `thread::spawn` do absolutely nothing.
+The next problem we'll tackle is the fact that the closures given to `thread::spawn` do absolutely nothing.
 Currently, we get the closure we want to execute in the `execute` method.
 But we need to give `thread::spawn` a closure to run when we create each `Worker` during the creation of the `ThreadPool`.

-We want the `Worker` structs that we just created to fetch code to run from a queue held in the `ThreadPool` and send that code to its thread to run.
+We want the `Worker` structs that we just created to fetch the code to run from a queue held in the `ThreadPool` and send that code to its thread to run.

-In Chapter 16, you learned about *channels*—a simple way to communicate between two threads—that would be perfect for this use case.
+The channels we learned about i Chapter 16—a simple way to communicate between two threads—would be perfect for this use case.
 We’ll use a channel to function as the queue of jobs, and `execute` will send a job from the `ThreadPool` to the `Worker` instances, which will send the job to its thread.
 Here is the plan: